-When researching options for statement flooring for your home, it’s likely that you’ll come up against the French oak vs. American oak question.
+When researching options for statement flooring for your home, you’ll likely come up against the French Oak vs American Oak question.

-At the same time, European oak is considered to be more durable than American.
-It’s hard, heavy and strong and lends itself well to finish, as it’s less likely to expand and contract to a noticeable extent.
 It’s sought after because of its balance of durability and good looks.
-Typically, European oak displays a light brown to dark brown color.
 And because the sapwood is quite thin, long lengths and wide widths are usually available.

 Moisture content can vary wildly.
 If a board is dried down to lower than 8% moisture content, which can often be the case with vacuum kiln-dried American oak, you might run into problems.
 If you live in an area with damp air, there’s the danger that they may warp.
 To avoid this problem, look out for boards with an approximate 10% level of moisture content.

-If you’ve decided on oak flooring (but haven’t arrived at which specific type), it’s likely that you’re looking for a quality, luxuriant vibe to your room.
-The best way to display the luxe tone of an oak floor is to have longboards.
+The best way to display the luxury tone of an oak floor is to have longboards.
 For the best finishing aesthetic, try to stick to 2 meters or longer.

 For the best structural setup, we recommend sticking to a thickness of 20mm.
 However, if you’re laying your new flooring on a wooden sub-floor, you’ll be able to get away with 14mm.

 What about French Oak vs American Oak Finishes?

 So, the differences between French Oak and American Oak Floors are also very apparent when it comes to finishes.

 Generally speaking, American oak is treated with a polyurethane finish.
 That’s more high-maintenance.
 In time, you’ll need to touch it up and refinish it.
 You will need to sand off the original layers of polyurethane and reapply.
 This is a bit time-consuming and costly.